swbratcher/ai-proj-init-by-tasks/README.md

 ![Example of a generated task list](https://pbs.twimg.com/media/Go6GNuOWsAEcSDm?format=jpg&name=medium)

+### 4️⃣ Optional: UI/UX Exploration

+After generating your task list, the AI will automatically prompt you to decide whether to explore the UI/UX approach before development begins.
+This optional step helps prevent mid-development refactoring by validating the user experience upfront.

+If you choose to proceed with UI/UX exploration, the AI will guide you through:
+- User flow analysis and wireframing
+- Component architecture planning
+- Technology stack validation
+- Scope clarification

+This creates a `ux-exploration-[feature-name].md` document that will guide development.

-### 4️⃣ Instruct the AI to Work Through Tasks (and Mark Completion)
+### 5️⃣ Instruct the AI to Work Through Tasks (and Mark Completion)

-To ensure methodical progress and allow for verification, we'll use `process-task-list.mdc`.
+To ensure methodical progress and allow for verification, we'll use `create/process-task-list.mdc`.
 This command instructs the AI to focus on one task at a time and wait for your go-ahead before moving to the next.

-1. Create or ensure you have the `process-task-list.mdc` file accessible.
+1. Create or ensure you have the `create/process-task-list.mdc` file accessible.
 2. In Cursor's Agent chat, tell the AI to start with the first task (e.g., `1.1`):

     ```text
-    Please start on task 1.1 and use @process-task-list.mdc
+    Please start on task 1.1 and use @create/process-task-list.mdc
     ```
-    *(Important: You only need to reference `@process-task-list.mdc` for the *first* task.
+    *(Important: You only need to reference `@create/process-task-list.mdc` for the *first* task.
 The instructions within it guide the AI for subsequent tasks.)*

     The AI will attempt the task and then prompt you to review.

     ![Example of starting on a task with process-task-list.mdc](https://pbs.twimg.com/media/Go6I41KWcAAAlHc?format=jpg&name=medium)

-### 5️⃣ Review, Approve, and Progress ✅
+### 6️⃣ Review, Approve, and Progress ✅

 As the AI completes each task, you review the changes.